yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Articles/New-Article/TC-031_Article_Body_Does_Not_Accept_Attachments.md

 5. Attempt to paste a file or attachment into the same field

 ## Expected Result
-The system should not accept file attachments.
+The system should not allow file attachments in the article body field.